 Braceioh is one of the many new names that came to England following the Norman Conquest of 1066.
 The Braceioh family lived in Cheshire.
 The name, however, refers to the family's residence in the town of Brecy in the Caen region of France prior their emigration at the time of the Norman Conquest of 1066.

 Early Origins of the Braceioh family

 The surname Braceioh was first found in Cheshire, where they held a family seat after the Norman Conquest in the 11th century.
 The name was originally associated with the town of Brecy in the Caen region of France.

 Further to the north in Scotland, Bressay, Burra, and Quarff is a parish in the county of Orkney and Shetland.
 "The island of Bressay, which is nearly six miles long, and varies in breadth from two to three miles."

 Early History of the Braceioh family

-Another 346 words (25 lines of text) covering the years 1270, 1273, 1369, 1570, 1642, 1663, 1805, 1805 and 1870 are included under the topic Early Braceioh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Braceioh research.
+Another 230 words (16 lines of text) covering the years 1270, 1273, 1369, 1570, 1642, 1663, 1805 and 1870 are included under the topic Early Braceioh History in all our PDF Extended History products and printed products wherever possible.

 Braceioh Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Brassey, Brassy, Brecy, Braceio, Bresci, Braci, Bracy, Brassye and many more.

-Early Notables of the Braceioh family (pre 1700)
+Early Notables of the Braceioh family

 More information is included under the topic Early Braceioh Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Braceioh family to Ireland
+Migration of the Braceioh family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Braceioh or a variant listed above were: Thomas Brassey who arrived in Delaware in 1682.